Sean Reyes

-Sean David Reyes is an American lawyer and politician who has been the Attorney General of Utah since 2013.
-Appointed to the office by Governor Gary Herbert following the resignation of John Swallow, Reyes was subsequently reelected.
-Reyes is a member of the Republican Party and has served as a county, state, and national delegate for the Republican Party and a member of the Utah Republican Party's State Central Committee.
+Sean David Reyes (born February 16, 1971) is an American lawyer and politician who has served as the Attorney General of Utah from 2013 to 2025.
+Appointed to the office by Governor Gary Herbert following the resignation of John Swallow, Reyes was reelected.
+Reyes is a member of the Republican Party and is a vocal and longtime supporter of Donald Trump.
+He has served as a county, state, and national delegate for the Republican Party and a member of the Utah Republican Party's State Central Committee.

 Early life and education

 Reyes was raised in the Los Angeles area.
-His father was an immigrant from the Philippines and of half-Filipino and half-Spanish descent.
+His father was an immigrant from the Philippines.
 His mother was of half-Native Hawaiian and half-Japanese descent.
-He is a cousin of former Philippine President Ramon Magsaysay.
+He is a great-nephew of former Philippine President Ramon Magsaysay.

-Reyes earned his bachelor's degree summa cum laude from Brigham Young University in 1994.
-He graduated from University of California, Berkeley School of Law (Boalt Hall) in 1997.
+Reyes earned his bachelor's degree, summa cum laude, from Brigham Young University in 1994.
+He graduated from University of California, Berkeley, School of Law in 1997.

 Early career

 Reyes spent 14 years working at Utah's largest law firm, Parsons Behle & Latimer, where he became the first person of color to become a partner.
 He practiced commercial litigation and employment law.
 He later became general counsel for eTAGz, a Springville, Utah-based media and technology company that aimed to develop products for embedding digital files on packaging.
 He was also a partner and co-founder of the venture capital firm Accelerate Ventures, a state small claims court judge, and president of the Minority Bar Association.